-Coaching and Consultancy are extremely colorful terms.
-Trainers in football and other sports, tutors in scientific training, and finally business managers and project managers are referred to as coaches.
-Or they see themselves as such.
-There are also consultants for almost every discipline.
-But coaching and advice are by no means the same.
-In practice, this varies enormously from people who see themselves and are referred to as one or the other.
+Coaching and consulting are equally ambiguous terms.
+Coaches in football and other sports, tutors in scientific training, and also managers and project managers are likewise referred to as coaches.
+And they aldo see themselves as such.
+There are, furthermore, also consultants for almost every discipline.
+Yet, coaching and consulting are by no means the same!
+Both may overlap in practice, but the difference will be worked out here.

 - Open questions aim to gain a lot of information: “Who, where, what, how, with what, for what purpose …?”

-- Scaling questions determine the importance of a question: “On a scale from one to five, how important …”
+- In addition, scaling questions determine the importance of a question: “On a scale from one to five, how important …”

-- Resource-oriented questions, on the other hand, draw attention to experiences, successes, skills: “How have you already managed …?”
+- Resource-oriented questions, meanwhile, draw attention to experiences, successes, skills: “How have you already managed …?”

-- “Angel questions” instead help to develop goals and wishes: “If a fairy came …?”
+- On one hand, “Angel questions” instead help to develop goals and wishes: “If a fairy came …?”

-- Meanwhile, “devil’s questions” direct our attention to wrong and, conversely, correct steps.
+- On the other hand, “devil’s questions” direct our attention to wrong and, conversely, correct steps.
 “What could you do to make the situation worse?” – The best answer I ever got to this question was “Carry on like this.”

-- “Circular” questions open the view for other participants: “What would … say?”
+- “Circular” questions open the perspective onto other persons’ views: “What would … say?”

-In addition, there are special exercises and procedures to reflect on certain topics further and deeper.
-For example, the representation of the structure of relationships, “life line” for processing questions about one’s career, the MBTI for clarifying one’s own preferences, a diagnostic tool for reflecting on your work-life balance…
+In addition, there are special exercises and procedures, especially in career coaching, in order to reflect on certain topics further and more deeply.
+This as a kind of proof of deeper methodological and coaching competence.
+For example, setting up the structure of relationships, “Life-Line” for dealing with questions about careers, the 16pf or MBTI to clarify one’s own traits or preferences, an instrument to reflect on work-life balance…

 - First and foremost, the creation of personal relationships, also with employees, superiors, customers …